timothywlewis/test-sf-issues/test/test-edit-a-custom-metadata-record/README.md

 This is to demonstrate the issue for [Partner Case 18583564][1] which was first [posted to SFDX Trailblazer community][2].

-Here is the initial video walkthrough of the issue and it's workaround: https://youtu.be/y27jtpOw5ME

 [1]: https://partners.salesforce.com/partnerCaseDetails?id=5000M00000jth6JQAQ
 [2]: https://success.salesforce.com/0D53A00003TuBxk